nwsw/nwcplugin-api/api/ref.ntnptr.md

  - **'last'**
    <br>Finds the last match from the end of the staff.

-The following values are supported for the 'What' field:
+The following values are supported for the optional 'What' field:

  - **user**, ['UserObjType', 'UserPropertyLabel']
    <br>This finds a matching user object.
 If 'UserObjType' is indicated, then only user objects of this type will be matched.
 If 'UserPropertyLabel' is indicated, then only user objects that contain a value for this property will be matched.

+ - **objType**, ['Type', ...]
+   <br>This finds a matching object type, as returned from the `objProp()` method.
+Multiple object type strings can be included in the method call, and this will match against any included type.

  - **duration**
    <br>This matches any non-grace note or rest items.